el-bob-o/FFXIAddons-1/autowsmb/README.md

 Will only try to skillchain and make skillchains of the level set here or above.

-## //awsmb startmb

-Starts auto magic bursting.

-## //awsmb stopmb

-Stops auto magic bursting.

-## //awsmb setmbdelay (number)

-Sets delay between spells for mb.
-Default is 4 seconds.
-If set more than 8 then will only burst 1 spell.

 ## //awsmb setspellpriority (spell_name,hpp,spell_name,hpp,...)

 Sets priority for spells to burst with.
 Will go in order of input and check elements.
 Hpp is amount of Hpp (HP percent) mob must have in order for spell to be used.
 Set to 0 for always use.